Skip navigation

 Why do I need a lactose tolerance test?

 You may need this test if you have symptoms of lactose intolerance.
-Symptoms usually happen within a half hour to two hours of eating or drinking dairy products.
-They include:
+Symptoms usually happen within 30 minutes to 2 hours of eating or drinking dairy products.
+They can include:

 What happens during a lactose tolerance test?

-Your provider may order a hydrogen breath test or a glucose blood test.
+Your health care provider may order a hydrogen breath test or a glucose blood test.

 During a hydrogen breath test: